kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 ```

-### Update Auction
+## updateAuction

-The `updateAuction` function allows the modification of an existing auction's details.
-It supports updates to both conventional and Dutch auction types, enabling changes to start and end dates, prices, and other relevant parameters.
+Use `updateAuction` to modify an existing auction's details.
+This function supports updates to both conventional and dutch auction types, enabling changes to start and end dates, prices, and other relevant parameters.

 ```typescript
 updateAuction(inputs, config): IEmitterWrapper
 ```

-#### Common inputs
+### Common inputs

 | Parameter              | Type                   | Description                                  |
 | ---------------------- | ---------------------- | -------------------------------------------- |